-After a rather wet afternoon exploring Southern Higashiyama I headed towards the city center to find the guest house I would be staying in that night.
+After a rather wet afternoon exploring Southern Higashiyama I headed towards the city centre to find the guest house I would be staying in that night.
 To be perfectly honest I don’t usually like hostels but this particular place got excellent reviews and considering how expensive hotels are in Japan it seemed like a good option.

-After checking-in I went out to find some dinner in the downtown area which was very busy considering it was a Sunday evening.
+After checking in I went out to find some dinner in the downtown area which was very busy considering it was a Sunday evening.
 While wandering through the streets I noticed some brightly lit paper lanterns hanging between two buildings and discovered a wonderful small shrine.

-As with most shrines you’ll find a station for purifying yourself with water which comes from a natural well 300 meters deep.
+As with most shrines, you’ll find a station for purifying yourself with water which comes from a natural well 300 meters deep.

 There was a cute instruction guide as to how you should do it – first wash your mouth, then clean your hands.

 Although simple, the glowing lanterns were exceptionally beautiful in my eyes and I took lots of photos.
-On many of them I noticed this symbol of six red circles – I wonder what it means?
+On many of them, I noticed this symbol of six red circles – I wonder what it means?

 If you’re looking for the shrine it can be found on Nishiki-dori street, close to Teramachi-dori street and ShinKyougoku-dori street.
 There are many small shops and restaurants nearby in the covered market and a great place to visit if it’s wet outside.